Record Store Day Returns April 18, 2026

 - 2 min read

 Music fans!
 Mark your calendars for Record Store Day on April 18, 2026.
-The annual event draws crowds to independent record stores, with customers searching for exclusive releases and in-store promotions.
+The annual event draws crowds to independent record stores, where customers line up for exclusive releases and in-store promotions.
 Created 18 years ago to support independent music retailers, the event has since expanded into a coordinated global release cycle, with more than 1,000 U.S. stores participating and hundreds of limited-edition records distributed exclusively through brick-and-mortar locations.

 The event also reflects a broader resurgence of physical media.
 While large chains like Tower Records have disappeared, smaller independent shops have remained viable, supported by loyal customers and renewed interest in vinyl among younger listeners.